raspberrypi/documentation/configuration/nfs.md

 /usr/local @myclients(rw,sync,no_subtree_check)
 ```

-The above shares `/home` and `/usr/local` to all clients in the `myclients` netgroup.
+The example above shares `/home` and `/usr/local` to all clients in the `myclients` netgroup.

 ```
 /home 192.168.0.10(rw,sync,no_subtree_check) 192.168.0.11(rw,sync,no_subtree_check)
 /usr/local 192.168.0.10(rw,sync,no_subtree_check) 192.168.0.11(rw,sync,no_subtree_check)
 ```

-Where the above shares `/home` and `/usr/local` are on two clients with static IP addresses.
-If you wanted instead allow to all clients in the private network falling within the designated ip address range, consider the following:
+The example above shares `/home` and `/usr/local` to two clients with static IP addresses.
+If you want instead to allow access to all clients in the private network falling within a designated IP address range, consider the following:

 ```
 /home 192.168.0.0/255.255.255.0(rw,sync,no_subtree_check)
 /usr/local 192.168.0.0/255.255.255.0(rw,sync,no_subtree_check)
 ```

-Where `rw` makes the share read/write, and `sync` requires the server to only reply to requests once any changes have been flushed to disk.
-This is the safest option; async is faster, but dangerous.
-It is strongly recommended that you read man exports if you are considering other options.
+Here, `rw` makes the share read/write, and `sync` requires the server to only reply to requests once any changes have been flushed to disk.
+This is the safest option; `async` is faster, but dangerous.
+It is strongly recommended that you read `man exports` if you are considering other options.

 After setting up `/etc/exports`, export the shares: